elvidence/RiskRodeoGear/README.md

 ## Benefits Over Using Sample Entropy Alone

 ### Enhanced Local Pattern Detection
-- **Local Context**: Shingling preserves the order and relationships between data points within each shingle.
+- **Local Context**- Shingling preserves the order and relationships between data points within each shingle.
-- **Subtle Anomalies**: Anomalies that affect specific regions or sequences in the data are more likely to be detected.
+- **Subtle Anomalies**- Anomalies that affect specific regions or sequences in the data are more likely to be detected.
-  - *Example*: In file analysis, malicious code may alter certain sequences of bytes.
+  - *Example*- In file analysis, malicious code may alter certain sequences of bytes.
 Shingling helps in detecting these local changes.

 ### Improved Sensitivity to Structural Changes
-- **Pattern Complexity**: By analysing sequences of elements, the method becomes sensitive to changes in the structural complexity of the data.
+- **Pattern Complexity**- By analysing sequences of elements, the method becomes sensitive to changes in the structural complexity of the data.
-- **Sequence-Level Analysis**: Sample Entropy with Shingling can detect disruptions in the expected sequence patterns.
+- **Sequence-Level Analysis**- Sample Entropy with Shingling can detect disruptions in the expected sequence patterns.

 ### Noise Reduction
-- **Smoothing Effect**: Shingling can mitigate the impact of random noise by focusing on larger patterns rather than individual data points.
+- **Smoothing Effect**- Shingling can mitigate the impact of random noise by focusing on larger patterns rather than individual data points.
-- **Consistent Patterns**: It emphasizes consistent patterns over isolated anomalies.
+- **Consistent Patterns**- It emphasises consistent patterns over isolated anomalies.

 ### Flexibility in Analysis
-- **Adjustable Granularity**: The shingle size \( k \) can be adjusted to capture different levels of detail.
+- **Adjustable Granularity**- The shingle size \( k \) can be adjusted to capture different levels of detail.
-- **Customizable Parameters**: Allows for tuning \( k \), \( m \), and \( r \) to suit the specific characteristics of the data and the anomalies being targeted.
+- **Customizable Parameters**- Allows for tuning \( k \), \( m \), and \( r \) to suit the specific characteristics of the data and the anomalies being targeted.

 ### Computational Efficiency
-- **Reduced Complexity per Element**: Working with shingles can reduce the number of elements compared to the raw data, especially if \( k \) is large relative to the data size.
+- **Reduced Complexity per Element**- Working with shingles can reduce the number of elements compared to the raw data, especially if \( k \) is large relative to the data size.
-- **Parallel Processing Opportunities**: Shingled data can be more amenable to parallel processing techniques.
+- **Parallel Processing Opportunities**- Shingled data can be more amenable to parallel processing techniques.

 ## Limitations of Using Sample Entropy Alone
-- **Lack of Contextual Information**: Without shingling, Sample Entropy analyses individual data points or minimal sequences, potentially missing patterns that emerge over longer sequences.
+- **Lack of Contextual Information**- Without shingling, Sample Entropy analyses individual data points or minimal sequences, potentially missing patterns that emerge over longer sequences.
-- **Sensitivity to Data Length**: In raw data, short sequences may not capture the complexity needed for meaningful entropy calculations.
+- **Sensitivity to Data Length**- In raw data, short sequences may not capture the complexity needed for meaningful entropy calculations.
-- **Ineffective for Complex Structures**: For data with inherent sequence structures (like text or code), Sample Entropy alone may not effectively capture important patterns.
+- **Ineffective for Complex Structures**- For data with inherent sequence structures (like text or code), Sample Entropy alone may not effectively capture important patterns.

 # Practical Implications